Knowledge Sourcing Intelligence (KSI)

 Frequently Asked Questions

-The US AI in Energy and Power Market is anticipated to demonstrate robust growth, with a Compound Annual Growth Rate (CAGR) of 25.2%.
-This market is forecasted to expand from USD 2.3 billion in 2026 to reach USD 7.2 billion by 2031, reflecting a fundamental transformation driven by decarbonization and escalating demand volatility.
+The US AI in Energy and Power Market is forecast for robust growth, with a Compound Annual Growth Rate (CAGR) of 25.6%.
+This expansion is expected to increase the market size from USD 2.3 billion in 2026 to an impressive USD 7.2 billion by 2031, reflecting rapid adoption and strategic investment.

 Trusted by the world's leading organizations